veyon/docs/admin/reference.rst

 Key file directories
 ++++++++++++++++++++

-Placeholder variables should be used for both base directories.
-All information on supported variables can be found in section :ref:`RefPlaceholderVariables`.
+Path variables should be used for both base directories.
+All information on supported variables can be found in section :ref:`RefPathVariables`.
 On Windows `UNC paths <https://en.wikipedia.org/wiki/Uniform_Naming_Convention>`_ can be used instead of absolute paths.

 .. index:: Public key file base directory